Giselesoubeiga/MyboostrapPortfolio/README.md

 # MyboostrapPortfolio

+This bootstrap powered portfolio is the starting point upon which I plan to showcase some of my programing projects, accomplishments and collaborations.
+I hope to add substantial content to this page as i progress through my time in the Georgia TECH full-stack coding boot-camp.

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.